 LAUREN POND is a documentary photographer who specializes in coverage of faith and religion.
 She recently received her Master of Arts degree in photojournalism from Ohio University’s School of Visual Communication.
 Lauren is currently assisting on the Religious Soundmap Project at The Ohio State University in Columbus, Ohio, and works on freelance projects across the country.

 Lauren often takes an ethnographic approach in her work.
 In addition to documenting worship and ritual, she explores how people’s beliefs shape their daily lives and cultures — and vice versa.
 Lauren often immerses herself in communities over the course of several months or years, helping her understand different faiths more deeply and portray them in a nuanced manner.
 Ultimately, Lauren hopes to use her work to generate greater understanding, empathy, and tolerance.
 To complement her documentary photography, Lauren spends much of her time outdoors, where she uses her camera to explore the uncanny, mysterious, and sometimes spiritual facets of the natural world.

 Lauren’s photographs have appeared in publications including The New York Times, The Washington Post, and The Wall Street Journal, and have been recognized by the Magnum/Inge Morath Foundations, the Lucie Foundation, FotoVisura, PDN, College Photographer of the Year, and the William Randolph Hearst Foundation, among others.
 She has spoken about her work at universities and conferences across the country.

 Lauren also enjoys using artwork to help empower others.
-She has served as the Exhibitions Committee Chair for the Women Photojournalists of Washington, and, more recently, as an exhibitions assistant for the Athens Photographic Project, which provides photography opportunities for adults living with mental illness.Download Lauren's CV (350.15 kB)
+She has served as the Exhibitions Committee Chair for the Women Photojournalists of Washington, and, more recently, as an exhibitions assistant for the Athens Photographic Project, which advances mental health recovery through the arts.Download Lauren's CV (350.15 kB)